 - a.
 You must join the project module at the next available opportunity unless you choose to take time out from your studies (see section 3 for non-apprenticeship students) or a break in learning (see section 4 for apprenticeship students). - b.
 If you take time out from your studies or a break in learning you will be registered on the next project module available upon your return.
 Section 6.6.4.c below will still apply. - c.
 If you failed the module but achieved the module pass mark (see section 6.1.3) in any of the assessments for the module in your first sit or retake, this mark will be carried forward to your project module retake and you will not need to resubmit this piece of assessment, unless you tell us otherwise. - d.
-You can choose to retake a module in combination with new modules, as long as you do not exceed the maximum number of credits allowed per semester (see section 2.2.9, 2.2.10, 2.2.11, 2.2.12, and 2.2.13). - e.
+You can choose to retake a module in combination with new modules, as long as you do not exceed the maximum number of credits allowed per semester (see section 2.2.9, 2.2.11, 2.2.13). - e.
 The overall module mark you achieve for a retake will be capped at the module pass mark (see section 6.1.3).
-This will not affect the final classification of your award other than by the mark awarded.
 Capping is where a limit is put on the mark you can achieve and, if you achieve more than this limit, only the limit mark will be recorded.
 For example, if after retaking a module you achieve an overall module mark of 60 but the module pass mark is 40 then your overall module mark will be capped at the module pass mark and recorded as 40.
 You will be able to view your uncapped mark through the online assessment platform, so you understand the quality of your work submitted.
 Your capped recorded mark is stored on the Assessment Tracking page. - f.
 Individual assessment marks will not be capped except where capping has been applied as a penalty for academic misconduct.